 Gather this evening for our final dinner party in a local restaurant.
 (B/L/D)

 Uyuni is home to the world’s largest salt flat.
 Once a prehistoric salt lake that covered most of southwest Bolivia, the Salar de Uyuni blankets an amazing 4,633 square miles.
 The savage beauty of this vast salt desert makes it one of South America’s most awe-inspiring spectacles.
-On our two-day extension from La Paz, we explore the unique islands and delicately-colored mineral lakes that punctuate the seemingly endless white landscape.
+On our two-day extension from La Paz, we explore the unique islands and delicately colored mineral lakes that punctuate the seemingly endless white landscape.

 Take a morning flight from La Paz to Uyuni.
 After breakfast at the hotel, set out for the salt flats past a small settlement called Colchani, where the locals process salt.
 Our singular route takes us into one of the world’s most isolated areas where we will be alone surrounded by a glittering white landscape.
-After a couple of hours, arrive at Isla del Pescado, or Incahuasi Island, to look at giant cacti, birds, and vizcachas that have made this island their own.
+After a couple of hours, arrive at Isla del Pescado, or Incahuasi Island, to look at giant cacti, birds, and vizcachas (chinchilla-like animals) that have made this island their own.
 At midday stop for a buffet of delicious local products in the middle of the salt flats.
 In the afternoon we take one of the hundreds of routes across the salt flats to discover the area and wait for the sunset across this stunning landscape.
 Overnight at the Palace of Salt Hotel in Colchani for one night.
 (B/L/D)

 Today we continue our explorations with an early morning departure to see the sunrise.
 After returning to the hotel for breakfast, we will venture out again to view the Tunupa Volcano and Coquesa Mummies.
 In the late afternoon, we will enjoy the sunset with champagne before transferring to the airport for the evening flight back to La Paz.
 Dinner is on our own.
-Upon arrival to La Paz, transfer back to the La Casona Boutique Hotel for one night.
+Upon arrival in La Paz, transfer back to the La Casona Boutique Hotel for one night.
 (B/L)

 Depart La Paz on our flight home.
 (B)